adiwg/mdEditor-doc/reference/export-window/export-reference.md

 ![Export Window](/assets/reference/export/export.png){caption}

 The <span class="md-window">Export</span> window is divided into three panels: <span class="md-panel">Metadata Records</span>, <span class="md-panel">Contacts</span>, and <span class="md-panel"> Dictionaries</span>.
 Each of these panes has identical controls and behavior.
 So, what is discussed for one applies to all.
-In the above image the <span class="md-panel"> Dictionaries</span> panel is not shown, but as previously stated, it is no different than the other two.
+In the above image the <span class="md-panel"> Dictionaries</span> panel is not shown, there is no difference in behavior from the two which are shown.

 ---